How To Get Rich By Investing: 7 Principles for Attaining a $500 Million Net Worth

 If you are loyal Best Ever listener, you are either already a real estate investor or are in the process of becoming one and learning how to get rich by investing, so you should already have this principle covered.

 A common stereotype of the wealthy is that they are cheap with their employees and/or business partners.
 However, according to John’s study, this isn’t the case.
 The super-rich are “very deliberate on who they hire,” John said.
 “They work with the top talent, and they make sure they’re taken care of.”

 You want to motivate and inspire your talented employees.
 They strive to make money and grow as entrepreneurs themselves, and good pay is a must to ensure an alignment of interests.

 5 – Network is your Net Worth

-The super-rich are extremely well connected.
-They focus on deliberately forming relationships that create value, result in economic gain and are always win-win scenarios.
+The super-rich who have become experts at how to get rich by investing are extremely well connected.
+They focus on deliberately forming relationships that create value, result in economic gain, and are always win-win scenarios.